-There is so much confusion around the horrific addiction of cutting.
-It’s hard for some people to understand why you, or someone you know, would repeatedly harm them self on purpose.
-With this blog series, I want to break through the confusion and help those who practice cutting as a way of life.
+There is so much confusion around the addiction of cutting.
+It’s hard for some people to understand why you, or someone you know, would repeatedly harm themselves on purpose.
+I want to break through the confusion and help those who practice cutting as a way of life.
 I’ve heard a lot of people say, Why would anyone do such a thing as purposely cause pain to their bodies?
 So let’s begin to uncover the reasons why so many people cut themselves.

-As I have talked with hundreds of cutters, one major reason emerges over and over again: Most people cut themselves to try to cope with an even deeper emotional pain.
-If you or anybody you know is cutting, please understand cutting is just a cruel symptom of something much deeper and painful going on inside.
+As I have talked with hundreds of people that self-harm, one major reason emerges over and over again: Most people cut themselves to try to cope with an even deeper emotional pain.
+If you or anybody you know is cutting, please understand cutting is a way of covering something much deeper and painful going on inside.

 An anonymous blogger put it this way: I used to cut because I felt like it was the only way to feel something other than the hurt and confusion and self-hate that was driving me insane.
 I would cut because I hated myself so much that I wanted to tear myself to pieces.

 Most cutters’ ability to cope with life is overwhelmed by powerful emotions or extreme pressure that seem too intense to bear.
 Jenessa said she’s been a cutter for 7 years.
 I was sexually abused by someone very close to me.
 I started cutting because I always thought that what happened was my fault.
 I have never gotten over it so I used to cope with any problem I had by cutting.
 Taking it out on myself was so much easier than figuring out what to do emotionally.